farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_05_Lab5_Ex4_Retention_Tags_Policies.md

 You have created a new retention policy through the Exchange Admin Center.
 You assigned several retention tags to this policy, including a custom retention tag, and you assigned the retention policy to Lynne and Joni’s mailboxes.

-### Task 3 – Create a Retention Policy in the Microsoft 365 Compliance Center
+### Task 3 – Create a retention policy to retain emails for all users

 Now that Holly has created a retention policy through the Exchange Admin Center, she wants to do the same in the Microsoft 365 Compliance Center.
 For this policy, Holly wants to preserve the content of all Exchange Online mailboxes from deletion for 7 years after the last modification.